Physics-informed deep-learning applications to experimental fluid mechanics: Introduction

 The first example of learning in experimental fluid mechanics dates back to the early 1960s for drag reduction \cite{rechenberg1964}.
 In the early 1990s several approaches were developed based on neural networks with the application in trajectory analysis and classification for particle tracking velocimetry (PTV) \cite{Adamczyk1988} and particle image velocimetry (PIV)\cite{Adrian1984,TeoNNPIV91,grant1995}.
-During recent decades, image processing and computer vision have seen a breakthrough with the advent of deep-learning methods, which provokes the application of deep learning in the processing and augmenting of PIV measurements.
-The majority of the literature has been devoted to improving the spatial resolution, recovering missing data, reconstruction of three-dimensional fields from sparse measurements, and post-processing.
+In recent decades, image processing and computer vision have experienced a breakthrough with the introduction of deep learning methods, fostering the application of deep learning in processing and enhancing PIV measurements.
+The majority of the literature has been devoted to improving spatial resolution, recovering missing data, reconstruction of three-dimensional fields from sparse measurements, and post-processing.

 Reconstruction of high-resolution images from low-resolution ones, the so-called super-resolution reconstruction, has been an active research topic in the field of computer science \cite{Wang2021}.
 The success of deep learning in super-resolution tasks within computer science motivated its application to fluid mechanics and turbulence using CNNs \cite{fukami2019,Liu2020}, super-resolution generative adversarial networks (SRGANs) \cite{guemes2021}, and unsupervised learning based on cycle-consistent GANs (CycleGANs) \cite{kim2021}.
 Deep learning has been also applied for super-resolution of four-dimensional (4D) flow magnetic-resonance imaging (MRI) data \cite{Ferdian2020}.
 However, supervised deep-learning-based super-resolution approaches are limited by the need for high-resolution labels for training, \ie a pair set of low and high-resolution fields are needed, which is difficult to obtain from experiments.
 Recently, \citeasnoun{guemes2021PIV} showed the capability of GANs to generate high-resolution fields from PIV data without having \textit{a priori} any high-resolution field.